 It wasn’t that big a deal in our house to send two sets of cards.

 We didn’t feel threatened by having to acknowledge other holidays while celebrating Christmas.
 But some people feel differently, including President Donald Trump, who has claimed that more people are saying “merry Christmas” again, following a so-called “war on Christmas,” a cultural debate that has waged in America since the early 2000s.

 When you say “merry Christmas” instead of “happy holidays” ... you are erasing the importance of experiences of people who don’t share your beliefs.

 But when you’re a member of the dominant culture — 65% of Americans identify themselves as Christians, according to the Pew Center for Research — having your traditions recognized is never in question.

-When you grow up in a community that’s been integrated by the United States Military — like I did in Pemberton, N.J., just outside of what is now known as Joint Base Dix/McGuire/Lakehurst — you find that the dominant culture is not the only culture and there’s a lot you can learn.
+When you grow up in a community that’s been integrated by the United States Military — as I did in Pemberton, just outside of what is now known as Joint Base Dix/McGuire/Lakehurst — you find that the dominant culture is not the only culture, and there’s a lot you can learn.